zbutfly/albacore/README.md

-#albacore
+# Description
 ------
-A general framework for business logic development.
+Albacore is a general framework for business logic development.
 It concerns about phase in whole lifecycle of an implementation of complex business logic, and is composed by components include:
 ##core
 Basic framework, base classes and utils for albacore depended by other components.
 Including:
 - exceptions